pleumann/pasta80/README.md

 Without the `--ovr` parameter, overlay markers are simply ignored.
 This means you can use the same source code for platforms that do support overlays and for those that don't.

-**Caution**: Overlays somehow break the safety of the Pascal language.
+**Caution**: Overlays somewhat break the safety of the Pascal language.
 Be careful when using pointers or `var` parameters for passing data between overlays.
-The memory you refer to might just have been paged out!
+The memory you refer to may have just been paged out!
+It might make sense to compile your overlays with `{$a-}`, so that all local variables are stored on the stack (which is always visible).

 ## Examples and tests